Police: No charges in death of child mauled by family dogs

 The young boy was pronounced dead at the scene.
 His name has not been released.

+Turner said she would often see the 3-year-old playing in the yard with his siblings and father.

+“Sweet little boy," Turner said.
+“Energetic, full of life, little character.
+Cute as a button.
+He would say, ‘Hey neighbor.'”

 The dogs have been taken into custody by Louisville Metro Animal Services.
+They are under quarantine for 10 days, which is required by the Louisville Animal Ordinance.
+LMAS said after those 10 days, the dogs can be euthanized.
+LMPD is still investigating.

 Copyright 2019 WAVE 3 News.
 All rights reserved.